BainbridgeArtisanResourceNetwork/xtool-f1-laser-intro/instruction/class-outline.md

     - remove all materials
     - shut down laser
     - if there is dirt/dust around the laser, vacuum it up
+    - if the fan at the rear of the laser is dirty, vacuum it too.

 ---
 # Where to go from here